hackclub/OnBoard/.github/PULL_REQUEST_TEMPLATE.md

   - [ ] I am ordering the smallest batch size (ie. JLCPCB's smallest order is for 5 boards)
   - [ ] If outside the US I've checked that I can afford the customs charges in my country (which isn't covered by the grant)

+- [ ] (Optional) This project is from a tutorial[^1].

+[^1]: Projects from a tutorial are 100% fine!
+We just want to ask so we can count how people are using tutorials.

 <!-- -Submission- -->